Today I spotted the largest Shaggy Mane Mushroom I have ever seen–nearly a foot tall!–so of course I have to post about it!

 Now don’t get me wrong, I don’t eat inky caps.
 I just heard you can because my husband constantly reminds me that you can.
 (I think this is something he learned in college 35 years ago.)
-He often encourages me to pick them and cook them up.

 (BTW, I am required to tell you: “never eat wild mushrooms unless you consult an expert and know for sure what you are putting in your mouth”.
 Also, I am NOT a mushroom expert!)

 Now, back to Shaggy Manes… These unique gilled-mushrooms often grow in close groups, although sometimes they grow alone.
 They are shaped like narrow cylinders when the first come up–sort of like a closed umbrella.
 They can be white or tannish in color.
 The exterior of the cap is flaky, or “shaggy”, and the underside of the cap bears white to pink gills on the first day.

 As I said earlier, they grow very quickly and in no time at all, the closed umbrella begins to open into a bell-shape.
 At this point, the mushroom will look more like the skirt of some messy prom dress (see above)–but noteworthy nonetheless.
 If you turn the cap over, you will see that the white gills are now dark black.

 It’s all downhill from there… the mushroom will begin to “deliquesce”, or auto-digest, into a thick black ooze.